hansonrobotics/HEAD/rigControl/README.md

   in the blender panel, the code here causes the corresponding commands.py API call to be called.

-* actuators.py handles autonomous functions: breathing, blinking eye saccades.
-Does NOT use bpy.
+* animationManager.py: provides KeepAlive method, and meths to start an emotion or a gesture.
+Uses bpy, accesses bones....

-* animationManager.py
+* actuators.py: algorithmic scripted behaviors for a handful of autonomous functions: breathing, blinking, eye saccades, head drift.
-  uses bpy, accesses bones....
+  Does NOT use bpy directly, uses AnimationManager.

 * blenderPlayback.py ... per-frame service
   uses bpy